Tamed Warping Network for High-Resolution Semantic Video Segmentation: Experiments

 \subsection{Results on the CamVid Dataset}

-We also conduct experiments on the CamVid dataset, which contains 367, 100, 233 $720\times 960$ video clips for training, validation and testing.
+We also conduct experiments on the CamVid dataset, which contains 367, 100 and 233 video clips for training, validation and testing respectively at a resolution of $720\times 960$.
 We apply the same configurations as those of Cityscapes except for the crop size.
 As shown in \cref{table:camvid_ablation} and \cref{table:camvid_comparison}, TWNet achieves consistent results on CamVid.